Carrot Ginger Soup

 - 3 ½ cups lower sodium chicken broth – divided

-- 1/3 cup heavy cream – or more, to taste
+- ½ cup heavy cream – plus more to serve

 - Place sliced carrots and onions on a sheet pan lined with parchment paper.
-Drizzle with olive oil, salt, and pepper, and roast in a 400 oven until tender, approximately 20 minutes.
+Drizzle with olive oil, salt, and pepper, and roast in a 400-degree F oven until tender, approximately 20-25 minutes.

 - Let the veggies cool slightly, and then add to a large blender.
-Add about two cups of chicken broth, the rosemary and thyme.
-Pulse until well blended.
+Add about two cups of chicken broth and seasonings (onion powder, dried thyme, salt, and pepper).

-- Heat a small to medium sauce pan over medium heat.
+- Heat a medium saucepan over medium heat.
 Add a drizzle of olive oil, and then the minced garlic and ginger.
-Saute for about a minute, and then add to the blender.
-Pulse again until well blended.
+Saute for about a minute or until fragrant, and then add to the blender with the roasted veggies.
+Run the blender until smooth.

-- Pour the mixture back in the sauce pan, and add the remaining chicken broth.
+- Pour the carrot mixture back into the saucepan, and add the remaining chicken broth.
 Stir well, and then add heavy cream.
-Cook until heated through and smooth.
+Cook on medium heat until heated through and smooth.
+Stir frequently to avoid spattering.

 - Serve with a twist of freshly ground black pepper and a swirl of cream.